Short stem prosthesis – Frequently Asked Questions (FAQ)

 Anyone interested in a short‑stem prosthesis should consult an experienced expert.

-At Endoprotheticum Rhein-Main in Mainz he performs numerous successful operations with modern short shaft prostheses every year.
+Endoprotheticum Rhein-Main in Mainz he annually performs numerous successful operations with the most modern short‑stem prostheses.

 Patients benefit from: